 This blog is all about sex after pregnancy.

 I distinctly remember my midwife talking about sex the day after I pushed our gremlin out.
-She told me, when I’m ready, grab some lube, a glass of wine and take deep breaths to relax.
+She told me, when I'm ready, grab some lube (click here for a natural lube), a glass of wine and take deep breaths to relax.

-Yeah… no one told us WHY it was over, for a while at least.
-Just a quick list off the top of my heat: hormones, stitches and scar tissue, a new body, trying to feed yourself with the extra energy you have let alone extracurricular activities!!!
+Yeah… no one told us WHY it would be over… for a while at least (I interviewed a hilarious hormone specialist who gives some insight here).
+Plus just a quick list off the top of my heat: hormones, stitches and scar tissue, a new body, trying to feed yourself with the extra energy you have let alone extracurricular activities!!!

 Well, I assume you don't know either, so here I am, your stand-in BFF who is willing to talk about sex so you (and your partner) have the right expectations.